dbe-cio/cio-EpsilEric/Readme.md

 ```

 ### Notes:
-- Replace `/path/to/your/project` with the actual path where your script is located.
+- Replace `/path/to/your/project` with the actual path where this script is located.
 - After running the script, you can deactivate the environment with:

 ```bash